 These dogs may be reserved first, but when they start to spend plenty of time with the caretaker or the owner, they start getting overly attached and affectionate towards the person and start protecting them from dangers and threats.

 As they are very strong, courageous, and powerful, they can be excellent and extraordinary watchdogs.
-German shepherds are relatively healthy, energetic, and convenient to train.
+German Shepherds Checklist are relatively healthy, energetic, and convenient to train.

 They love doing a lot of exercises and playing outdoors with kids and other animals and pets.
 These dog breeds usually grow about 25in tall, weighing 90lbs, and generally have a life of about 9-12yr.